vmware/vic/doc/user_doc/vic_installation/vic_installation_prereqs.md

 You can install vSphere Integrated Containers Engine in the following vSphere setups:

-* Standalone ESXi 5.5 or 6.0 host that is not managed by a vCenter Server instance.
+* Standalone ESXi 6.0 host that is not managed by a vCenter Server instance.
-* vCenter Server 5.5 or 6.0, managing one or more standalone ESXi 5.5 or 6.0 hosts.
+* vCenter Server 6.0, managing one or more standalone ESXi 6.0 hosts.
-* vCenter Server 5.5 or 6.0, managing a cluster of ESXi 5.5 or 6.0 hosts, with DRS enabled.
+* vCenter Server 6.0, managing a cluster of ESXi 6.0 hosts, with DRS enabled.

 Deploying vSphere Integrated Containers Engine to a vCenter Server instance that is running in Enhanced Linked Mode is fully supported.